Visual Cognition Research Lab

 Sunderland, Rebecca

 Rebecca first worked with us under the auspices of the Undergraduate Research Opportunities Program and later did her honours thesis in the lab.
 She helped graduate student Megan Leblanc on work regarding how effective Emoji are at transmitting emotional information.
+She went on to graduate studies in psychology.

-Watier, Nicholas Dr.
+Watier, Nicholas, Dr.

 Nicholas Watier, now a professor at Brandon University, completed his PhD here in 2012.
 His research interests include face processing and pedagogical research.
 He is also a rap composer.